 - to penalise those responsible (for example, by denying access to international travel or to the international financial system).'

 Australia implements United Nations Security Council (UNSC) sanctions regimes and Australian autonomous sanctions regimes.

-Australia is obliged to implement UNSC sanctions regimes as a matter of international law.
+UNSC sanctions regimes are imposed by the UNSC and Australia is obliged to implement them as a matter of international law.

 Australia currently implements the sanctions regimes shown in the diagram below:

-Australia implements UNSC sanctions regimes and Australian autonomous sanctions regimes under Australian sanction laws.
+Australia implements UNSC sanctions regimes and Australian autonomous sanctions regimes under Australian sanctions laws.

 UNSC sanctions regimes are primarily implemented under the Charter of the United Nations Act 1945 (the United Nations Act) and its sets of regulations.
 There is a separate set of regulations under the United Nations Act for each UNSC sanctions regime.

 Australian autonomous sanctions regimes are primarily implemented under the Autonomous Sanctions Act 2011 (the Autonomous Act) and the Australian Autonomous Sanctions Regulations 2011.
 There is only one set of regulations under the Autonomous Act.